warpdynamicsltd/level/README.md

 # LEVEL Language

-**Level** is a novel compiled programming language written for Linux based OS with x86-64 architecture.
-Note that Level is under constant development and is not ready for use.
+**Level** is a novel compiled programming language being developed by Michał Stanisław Wójcik.
+Note that Level is under constant development and is not ready for use yet.
 This is an early access repository.

 **Important information about Level**

-- At the current stage of development, **Level** is a statically-typed language with minimalistic support for object-oriented programing and with functions, methods and operators overloading.
+- At the current phase, **Level** is a statically-typed language with minimalistic support for object-oriented programing and with functions, methods and operators overloading.
+- At the current phase, **Level** supports only x86-64 architecture with Linux based OS.
 - **Level compiler** source code is written in Python 3 using ONLY Python's standard library.
 - There are no other 3rd party dependencies.
 - <i>Python 3.6.0</i> or higher with installed <i>pip</i> is the only requirement to install and run **Level compiler**